Renting a Condo Vs. an Apartment in NYC

 Creativity

-It may also afford you the experience of living in a more exclusive building that renters are not often able to live in.
+It may also afford you the experience of living in a more exclusive building that renters cannot often live in.

 Modern finishes

-Since the owner has a vested interest in the condo, it is more probable that the unit will have updated appliances as well as high-end designs and finishes.
+Since the owner has a vested interest in the condo, it is more probable that the unit will have updated appliances and high-end designs and finishes.

 Potential Investment

-If down the line, you decide that you want to own a piece of real estate, you may have a chance if the owner of your unit decides to sell.
+If, down the line, you decide that you want to own a piece of real estate, you may have a chance if the owner of your unit chooses to sell.

 What are the cons of renting an apartment in New York?